 It’s called Hen’s Teeth.
 Dunno why.
 Didn’t get time to email them to ask but I’ll ask them when I pop in.
 Why did you call your shop Hen’s Teeth?
 Tweet me!
 [Update: It comes from the saying ‘as rare as a hen’s teeth’ because they sell limited edition things!]

-They commission and curate limited edition prints by Irish and international artists.
+They curate limited edition prints by Irish and international artists.